-If you’re selling products or services, then writing a compelling description is essential.
-When someone visits your website or reads your brochure, the sales copy may be all they have to go by.
-Photos and videos are always helpful but it’s the written product description that convinces people to purchase.
+If you’re selling fitness products or services, then writing a compelling description is essential.
+When someone visits your website or reads your class timetable, the sales copy may be all they have to go by.
+Photos and videos are always helpful but it’s the written product description that convinces people to sign-up or purchase.

-In this article – we explain how to write compelling descriptions for health and fitness products in 5 simple steps (including SEO and legal considerations).
+In this article – we explain how to write compelling descriptions for health and fitness products or web pages in 5 simple steps.

 - List key points to convey